toine512/twemoji-bitmaps/README.md

 ### Downloads

 Each target is zipped as part of the [release](https://github.com/toine512/twemoji-bitmaps/releases). \
-You can also pick individual files browsing the `main` branch.
+You can also pick individual files by browsing the `main` branch.

 Files can be distributed through jsDelivr. \
 Latest: \